 To review this Recteq pellet grill, we analyzed:

-We averaged rankings and explored buyer motivations to see why the Backyard Beast 1200 is a BBQ favorite—or not—for some grillers.
+We averaged rankings and explored buyer motivations to see why the Flagship 1100 is a BBQ favorite—or not—for some grillers.

-The Traeger Ironwood XL (~$1,499-$1,999) is the closest competitor to the Backyard Beast 1200, offering a mid-to-large pellet grill with similar tech and capacity.
-Here’s the comparison:
+The Traeger Ironwood XL (~$1,499-$1,799) is the closest competitor to the Flagship 1100, offering a premium mid-to-large pellet grill with similar tech and capacity.
+Here’s the breakdown:

 Why Traeger Ironwood XL?
-Its polished app, Super Smoke mode, and interior lighting appeal to tech lovers, but it’s $500-$800 pricier with less cooking space, per Reddit’s r/pelletgrills.
+Its polished app, Super Smoke mode, and EZ-Clean grease system appeal to tech fans, but it’s $300-$600 pricier with less cooking space and searing power, per Reddit’s r/pelletgrills.

-*Note: Limited direct reviews for Backyard Beast 1200; rankings adjusted based on Recteq’s mid-range models and user sentiment.
-Average rank: ~2.0.
+*Average rank: ~1.4.
+Limited direct reviews for Flagship 1100; rankings reflect Recteq’s premium models and user sentiment.

-Buyers pick the Backyard Beast 1200 for several reasons, based on Amazon, Reddit, and social media:
+Buyers pick the Flagship 1100 for several reasons, based on Amazon, Reddit, and social media:

-Some buyers, like u/brettmbr on Reddit, chose it over the Flagship 1100 for its side-mounted hopper and rear smoke vents, optimizing space and airflow.
+Some buyers, like u/brettmbr on Reddit, chose it for its spacious design and 6-year warranty, ensuring long-term reliability.

-The Recteq Backyard Beast 1200 is a BBQ titan, earning a 4.6/5 average rating for its huge cooking area, sizzling 700°F searing, and rock-solid stainless steel build.
-For ~$999-$1,099, it outmuscles the Traeger Ironwood XL in size and durability, though its simpler app and lack of pellet sensor are minor hiccups.
-Buyers rave about its crowd-feeding capacity, searing power, and Recteq’s legendary support, making it a top pick for epic BBQs.
+The Recteq Flagship 1100 is a pellet grill powerhouse, earning a 4.8/5 average rating for its huge cooking area, sizzling 700°F searing, and rock-solid stainless steel build.
+For ~$1,199-$1,299, it outshines the Traeger Ironwood XL in size, durability, and value, though its simpler app and lack of pellet sensor are minor trade-offs.
+Buyers love its crowd-feeding capacity, searing prowess, and Recteq’s unmatched support, making it a top pick for epic BBQs.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.